MarkusBordihn/BOs-Advancements-Tracker/README.md

 ### 📜Advancements Overview

-Could be open with **STRG + L** and displays all current advancements and allow the tracking of single advancements.
+Could be open with **CTRL + L** and displays all current advancements and allow the tracking of single advancements.

 ![Advancement Overview][overview_example]